CottageLabs/getter/README.md

 # getter

-A javascript app for running a site of static content and dynamically retrieving them as pages
+A node.js static site generator that can also auto-load next pages

-Version 0.1.0
+Version 0.2.0

 # CAVEATS